 Quality Overall Is Important

-The overall quality of a master's degree school is important to ensure a quality education, not just how well they do in a particular major.
-To take this into account we include a school's overall Best Colleges for a Master's Degree ranking which itself looks at a combination of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+The overall quality of a master's degree school is important to ensure a good education, not just how well they do in a particular major.
+To take this into account we include a school's overall Best Colleges for a Master's Degree ranking which itself looks at a collection of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Earnings